heapwolf/admin-template/README.md

 # USAGE

 ### A data method
-write any arbitrary node stuff in a module to run when the app is loaded. exported methods get added as methods to the database so they can be used from the browser.
+A module can contain any arbitrary code that is run when the app is loaded.
+Exported methods are added either as RPC methods or http routes (depending on their type).

 ```js
 exports.foo = {